Chapter One of the Story of Rick and Marla’s Wedding Aboard the

 We were out of luck.

 same day.
+Heck, it's a big ship.
 Why not put us in the Disco?
 So Marla asked again and discovered

 that this was a possibility.
 There was one catch.
 Since the venue was so

-much smaller, we could only have 35 guests.
-Make that 33.
-Marla and I
+much smaller, we could only have 30 guests.

-I had a lot of friends on the SSQQ Staff and business associates like Ted
+This meant I had friends on the SSQQ Staff I

 had girl friends who had stayed with her through thick and thin that she